PSYC-PSYCHOLOGY

 1-3 Credits

 May be taken under different subtitles announced in the Schedule of Classes for unlimited credit.
-May be repeated for a maximum of 12 credits.
+May not be taken twice under the same subtitle.
+May be repeated up to 12 credits.

 Prerequisite: PSYC 1110G.